-I have particular interest in traditional foodways, including artisanal food and wine production, sustainable agriculture, and the human connection to the landscape.
+I have particular interest in traditional foodways, including artisanal food and wine production, sustainable agriculture, and the intersection of nature and culture.
 I like food that’s handmade, home-grown, and minimally manipulated, and I’m deeply interested in people who are working that way now: traditionalists with a modern spirit.

-I do accept samples for review, and publish my notes here and elsewhere, including Palate Press, which has a quarter of a million unique readers annually.
-I also travel extensively and welcome invitations to join press trips.
+I do accept samples for review, and publish my notes here and elsewhere.
+I also travel extensively and welcome invitations to join media trips.
 Please view my sample and travel policy for details.

 Thanks for reading.